opea-project/GenAIExamples/comps/dataprep/multimodal/redis/langchain/README.md

 # Dataprep Microservice for Multimodal Data with Redis

-This `dataprep` microservice accepts videos (mp4 files) and their transcripts (optional) from the user and ingests them into Redis vectorstore.
+This `dataprep` microservice accepts the following from the user and ingests them into a Redis vector store:

+- Videos (mp4 files) and their transcripts (optional)
+- Images (gif, jpg, jpeg, and png files) and their captions (optional)
+- Audio (wav files)

 ## 🚀1.
 Start Microservice with Python（Option 1）